-Managing critical cleaning processes using data decreases risk throughout the product's development lifecycle, reduces waste, time spent by product development teams fighting fires caused by a lack of visibility into surface quality, eliminates adhesion and coating failure and results in a more reliable end product.
+Managing critical cleaning processes using data decreases risk throughout the product's development lifecycle, reduces waste, and time spent by product development teams fighting fires caused by a lack of visibility into surface quality, eliminates adhesion and coating failure, and results in a more reliable end product.

 How to Create Contact Angle Cleanliness Specifications